xlab/treeprint/README.md

 `tree.AddBranch().AddBranch().AddBranch()` is a high thing.
 Use `String()` or `Bytes()` on a branch to render a subtree, or use it on the root to print the whole tree.

-The utility will yiled Unicode-frinedly trees.
+The utility will yield Unicode-friendly trees.
 The output is predictable and there is no platform-dependent exceptions, so if you have issues with displaying the tree in the console, all platform-related transformations can be done after the tree has been rendered: [an example](https://github.com/xlab/treeprint/issues/2#issuecomment-324944141) for Asian locales.

 ## Use cases